Introduction: DIY Precise Alignment (Toe-in)

 Step 4: Adjust Your Front Toe-in.

 Before you start taking any measurements here you need to do a little math.
 Look up your cars specific alignment specs online.
 I found my car's toe-in spec was 0.14 degrees on each side.
 Now you need your car's wheel diameter.
 In my case it was 15" or 381mm.
 Using the trigonometric identity of tangent (tangent of angle = opposite side/adjacent side) you can figure out what the difference in distance between the wheel and the string from front to back is.
-I came up with tan(1.2 degrees) = max distance/381mm or max distance = tan(1.2)*381mm = 0.8mm.
+I decided to shoot for a toe-in of roughly 0.12 degrees as I wanted a little less toe-in.
+I came up with tan(0.12 degrees) = max distance/381mm or max distance = tan(0.12)*381mm = 0.8mm.
 This means that the front of the wheel should be about 0.8mm farther from the string than the rear of the wheel.
 Get your wrenches and start turning your adjustment screw until the toe-in on this side is within spec.

 Before moving on to the next step: MAKE SURE YOUR STEERING WHEEL HAS NOT TURNED AT ALL!
 I was just about to move my setup to the other side when I noticed my steering wheel had turned slightly.
 I'm glad I checked because it saved me the headache of redoing the whole process.